 Automatic deductions from your Amazon account

 Amazon will deduct fixed payments from your account each month until the loan is paid.
 If you haven’t generated sufficient income to cover the amount due, Amazon will charge the credit card or any other form of payment you have registered.
 This can strain your cash flow.

 Regulated use of funds

 Amazon is very particular about the way you can spend the funds.
-You can’t use the money to fine-tune any other aspect of your business except for restocking or optimizing the inventory of your marketplace items and amplifying the reach of your ad campaigns.
+You can’t use the money to fine-tune any other aspect of your business except for restocking or optimizing your marketplace items’ inventory and amplifying your ad campaigns’ reach.